What Is A Patch Ethernet Cable?

 Coaxial patch cables are less common for Ethernet connections, but they still serve a purpose in specific situations.
 These cables consist of an inner conductor surrounded by a dielectric insulator, which is enclosed by a conductive shielding layer and an outer protective jacket.

-Global Form
+Contact Form